 Penn Medicine is dedicated to our tripartite mission of providing the highest level of care to patients, conducting innovative research, and educating future leaders in the field of medicine.
 Working for this leading academic medical center means collaboration with top clinical, technical and business professionals across all disciplines.

 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?

-- The Medical Assistant (MA) assists the practice manager and physicians in maintaining a patient/customer focus, supports the delivery of high quality care, shares a passion for patient and customer centered care, and assists in meeting or exceeding patient satisfaction and financial/operational targets.
+- Women’s Health/OBGYN is looking for a Medical Assistant (MA) to assists the practice manager and physicians in maintaining a patient/customer focus, supports the delivery of high-quality care, shares a passion for patient and customer centered care, and assists in meeting or exceeding patient satisfaction and financial/operational targets.
 The MA provides patient care through performance of patient preparation, interviewing, technical tasks, and patient/family communication.

 - Promptly rooms patients, using EMR to alert provider that patient is ready: reviews past medical, surgical, family, smoking history, allergies, medications; notes corrections in EMR, notes medication refills needed for the physician to review, initiates self-management goal setting where appropriate, obtains patient’s vital signs and documents in EMR, prepares chart for patient visit, understands insurance restrictions for lab work, referral needs, precertification requirements, etc.

 - Observes patient condition and communicates any abnormal data or changes to provider.

 - Assists patients as needed with walking, transfers, dressing, undressing, preparing for the exam, remains in exam room when necessary/requested.